stepanenko/react-info/STYLE_GUIDE.md

 **Rules for Components:**
 - Destrucutre Props (if present)
-- Destructure redux state (if present)
+- Destructure State (Redux / React Query, if present)
-- Initialize State Variables (if present)
+- Initialize State Variables (if needed)
-- Create Refs (if present)
+- Create Refs (if needed)
-- Initialize hooks (useDispatch)
+- Initialize Hooks (useDispatch, if using Redux)
-- Write all useEffects
+- Write all useEffects (if needed)
-- Create const/let specific to Component
+- Create const/let specific to Component (if needed)
-- Call functions (if present)
+- Call functions (if needed)

-(Separate each section by one empty line)
+(Optional: Separate each section by one empty line)

-If we enforce these rules, debugging will be super easy.
-It will also impact the Readability and improve onboarding new developers.
+If we apply these rules, debugging will be easier.
+It will also impact readability and improve onboarding new developers.